 Personality: Clever, lively, fearless.

-Watch out: Difficult to housetrain, loves to bark, prone to become overweight.
+Watch out: Difficult to housetrain; loves to bark; prone to becoming overweight

 Average weight: 50 to 90 pounds